 Leaky gut, also referred to as intestinal permeability, is a condition in which bacteria and toxins can leak through the gut lining and into the blood stream, causing gastrointestinal imbalances and a range of symptoms in the body.
 Testing for leaky gut can enable you to assess the correct absorption of nutrients and healthy intestinal barrier function.
-Multiple food intolerances can be a good indicator that you may have a leaky gut, or there are laboratory tests that can detect leaky gut by measuring the ability of two sugar solutions to pass through the small intestine.
+Multiple food intolerances can be a good indicator that you may have a leaky gut, or there are laboratory tests that are able to detect leaky gut by measuring the ability of sugar solutions to pass through the small intestine.
 Levels of the sugars are measured in the urine and can give you a clear picture of the permeability of the gut.
-If the larger lactulose sugar ends up in your urine then you have a leaky gut.

 Small Intestinal Bacterial Overgrowth is a condition that occurs when the bacteria in your small intestine become out of balance.
 This can lead to pain, diarrhoea, malabsorption, and other symptoms related to IBS.
 A breath test is used for diagnosing S.I.B.O; gut bacteria excrete high levels of hydrogen and methane, which are exhaled by your lungs and can therefore be measured.

 Many of us with IBS symptoms have a lot of food triggers and sensitivities.
 A food symptom diary is often useful for identifying triggers, but tests can help you clarify foods that you may need to avoid for a period of time while you heal your gut.